siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/air-worklight/usage.md

 What to do next

-Optionally, create extra component and application processes in UrbanCode Deploy to roll back deployments (for example, to recover from an error condition or an incomplete deployment.)
+Optionally, create extra component and application processes in DevOps Deploy to roll back deployments (for example, to recover from an error condition or an incomplete deployment.)
 See [Rolling back mobile applications](#rolling-back-mobile-applications).

 |Back to ...||Latest Version|IBM MobileFirst Platform (formerly Worklight) |||||